• Home

 A cordless drill is used to drill holes in the PVC pipe.

-Use a 1/8 drill bit to drill the holes during this step.
+During this step, use a 1/8 drill bit to drill the holes.
 You can use a smaller or larger drill bit if you like, but it will affect the water pressure either way.
 The smaller the hole, the higher the water pressure.

 • Measure every six inches on the top portion of the vertical sections of each sidewall.
 Drill the holes at each mark.